Updated: Aug 3

 2. Professional fees and subscriptions

-If you happen to be a member of a professional body, such as IFA (Institute of Financial Accountants or FTA (Federation of Tax Advisors) as I am, then this would be classed as a tax deductible expense.
-Membership fees and license fees qualify as such but your membership must be related to your business and sector.
+If you happen to be a member of a professional body, membership fees and license fees qualify as such but your membership must be related to your business and sector.
 If it’s a one off, lifetime membership fee then I’m afraid this won’t count, it must be a monthly or annual subscription to qualify.

 If you’re not sure whether or not you’re membership is an approved professional body, then you can check the list of qualifying bodies on the HMRC website